Jooho/loopy/docs/concept.md

 # Loopy Concept
-Loopy is TEST Framework that anybody can create a test script simply with your favorite language.
-Loopy is using environment variable to pass information between tests.
-The main concept is similar to ansible.
-Role is the smallest component and Unit will include Role with specific input data.
-The playbook can
+Loopy is an automation framework in which anybody can create a test script simply with their favorite language.
+Loopy is using environment variables to pass information between tests.
+The main concept is similar to Ansible.
+Role is the smallest component and Unit will include Roles with specific input data.

-Requirement:
+A Playbook can have combinations of roles and units.

+**Requirements:**
 - python should be 3.10+
 - The sudoers file must have your username listed as a root user

--
-Loopy is using 3 components:
+**Loopy is using 3 components:**
 - role
 - unit (role + input value)
 - playbook (role + unit)

-## Component
-**role**
-- This include real scripts to achieve the goal

-**unit**
-- This is combination of a configuration file and role.
-- Unit can be reusable in the playbook
-- example
-  - target units
-    - operator-install-ossm-stable
-    - operator-install-serverless-stable
-    - operator-install-pipeline-stable
-    - operator-install-odh-stable
-    - operator-install-rhods-stable
-    - test-notebook-deploy-model
-    - test-pipeline-deploy-model
-    - test-kserve-deploy-model
-    - test-modelmesh-deploy-model

-**playbook**
-- This is combination of several roles.
-- Each role will have input/output and it will be passed to the next role
-- playbook can be resuable in the suite.
-- example
-  - target playbooks
-    - operator-install-for-integration-test
-      - operator-install-ossm-stable
-      - operator-install-serverless-stable
-      - operator-install-pipeline-stable
-      - operator-install-rhods-stable
-    - integration-tests
-      - test-notebook-deploy-model
-      - test-pipeline-deploy-model
-      - test-kserve-deploy-model
-      - test-modelmesh-deploy-model
+## Components
+**Role**
+- This includes real executable scripts to achieve the goal
+- Role can be reusable in Unit and Playbook

+**Unit**
+- This is a combination of a role name and input environment values.
+- Unit can be reusable in Playbook.

+**Playbook**
+- This is a combination of several roles and units.
+- Each Role/Unit can set input variables and output variables will be set for the next role.

+## Commands
+- list
+  - This show you roles/units/playbooks that you can use
+    ~~~
+    ./loopy roles list
+    ./loopy units list
+    ./loopy playbooks list
+    ~~~
+- show
+  - This show the detail information of the component.
+If you add `-v`, it will show you more detail information of the first component
+    ~~~
+    ./loopy roles show minio-deploy

+    ./loopy units show deploy-ssl-minio
+    ./loopy units show deploy-ssl-minio -v

+    ./loopy playbooks show odh-stable-install-kserve-raw-on-existing-cluster
+    ./loopy playbooks show odh-stable-install-kserve-raw-on-existing-cluster -v
+    ~~~
+- run
+  - This trigger to execute script
+    ~~~
+    ./loopy roles run minio-deploy

+    ./loopy units run deploy-ssl-minio

+    ./loopy playbooks run odh-stable-install-kserve-raw-on-existing-cluster
+    ~~~